Gaston County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: You may also be required to complete a substance abuse assessment and any recommended treatment or education programs.
+• Classes/Programs That Must Be Completed: You will likely need to complete a substance abuse assessment and any recommended treatment programs, such as ADETS (Alcohol Drug Education Traffic School).

 Gaston County DMV Offices